samumantha/research-software-engineering/presentation_PDC25.md

 ## In-code documentation

-Not very useful (more commentary than comment):
 ```python
 # now we check if temperature is larger than -50
 if temperature > -50:
     print("ERROR: temperature is too low")
 ```

-Keeping zombie code "just in case" (rather use version control):
+-> Not very useful (more commentary than comment)

 ```python
 # do not run this code!
 # if temperature > 0:
 #     print("It is warm")
 ```

-Emulating version control:
+-> Keeping zombie code "just in case" (rather use version control)

 ```python
 # somebody: threshold changed from 0 to 15 on August 5, 2013
 if temperature > 15:
     print("It is warm")
 ```
+-> Emulating version control

 ---

 ## In-code documentation

-More useful (explaining .emph[why]):
 ```python
 # we regard temperatures below -50 degrees as measurement errors
 if temperature > -50:
     print("ERROR: temperature is too low")
 ```
+-> More useful : Explaining .emph[why]

 ---

-## In-code documentation
+## In-code documentation - docstrings

 .left-column30[
 - Useful for those who want/need to understand and modify the code